Visa policy of Malawi

-Visitors to Malawi must obtain a visa from one of the Malawian diplomatic missions unless they come from one of the visa exempt countries or countries eligible for visa on arrival.
+Visitors to Malawi must obtain an electronic visa unless they come from one of the visa exempt countries or countries eligible for visa on arrival.

 Visa policy map

 Visa exemption

-Citizens of the following 33 countries and territories can visit Malawi for up to 90 days without a visa:
+Citizens of the following countries and territories can visit Malawi for up to 90 days without a visa:

+In addition, on 7 February 2024, the Malawi government waived requirements for citizens of the following countries to boost tourism:

 Holders of diplomatic, service or official passports of any country traveling on duty do not require a visa for 90 days.
 And Laissez-Passer holders of United Nations, African Union, African Development Bank, International Red Locust Control Organization for Central and Southern Africa and Preferential Trade Area.

 Holders of confirmed onward tickets for a maximum transit time of 24 hours can transit without a visa through Malawi.
 This facility is not applicable to nationals of Egypt, Iraq, Kazakhstan, Russia, Sudan, Syria, Ukraine, Uzbekistan and Yemen.

 Visa on arrival

 Nationals of certain countries may obtain a visa on arrival to Malawi.
 The information on which countries are eligible is inconsistent.

 Depending on the purpose of visit, a traveler who has a valid visa is granted a Visitors Permit (VP) or Business Visit (BV) at the port of entry valid for 30 days and can be extended up to a maximum period of 90 days.

 According to a document published by the Department of Immigration, nationals of all countries that are not visa exempt may obtain a visa on arrival.
-This is not applicable to nationals of the following 52 countries:
+This is not applicable to nationals of the following countries:

-eVisa
+Electronic Visa (e-Visa)

-Malawi launched an eVisa application system on 1 November 2019.
+Malawi launched an e-Visa application system on 1 November 2019.